 Our mission is to improve the health and wealth of the nation through research.
 We deliver this mission through six core workstreams.

 In June 2021, we published Best Research for Best Health: The Next chapter.
 This re-affirms our core workstreams and highlights seven ‘areas of strategic focus’ where the environment is changing and we need to deliver transformative change over the next five to ten years.
 Together, these comprise our operational priorities as we emerge from the COVID-19 pandemic.

-At all times we are guided by our operating principles of impact, excellence, inclusion, collaboration and effectiveness.
+Our work is guided by our operating principles of impact, excellence, inclusion, collaboration and effectiveness.

 Our core workstreams

-...that benefits the NHS, public health and social care
+We fund high quality, timely research that benefits the NHS, public health and social care

 NIHR is committed to funding health, public health and social care research that leads to improved outcomes for patients and the public, and makes the health and social care system more efficient , effective and safe.
 We work closely with stakeholders across the system to ensure we address the challenges they face and are responsive to their research needs.